developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 * **On devices running Android L**, the Bypass Keyguard feature fails to unlock the screen after rebooting the device.

-* **On devices that employ MX Multi-user features**, a setting of 1 for this tag will prevent dusplay of the multi-user login screen.
+* **On devices that employ MX Multi-user features**, a setting of 1 for this tag will prevent display of the multi-user login screen.
 Please see important [Security Notes](../features#securitynotes) involving interactions between EHS and MX Multi-user features.

 <img alt="" style="height:350px" src="keyguard.png"/>
 _The Android Keyguard (also known as the Lock Screen)_.